Asset Management To High Net Worth Families Offering Complimentary Financial Planning

 You do not need to have investments in all of these places to take advantage of asset management services, whether from Pillar Wealth Management or any other firm.

 Asset management has, for the great majority of high and ultra-high net worth investors in the United States, become too complex a task.
-And it gets more complex, not less, as you age into the retirement stage.
+And it gets more complex, not less, as your life cycles or age into the retirement stage.
 This happens because your main sources of income and compensation shift away from work, and you begin to fund your lifestyle and other investing needs using your various retirement accounts.

 For example, you have Social Security, possibly rental income, and possibly a pension.
-And, you might own stock options from companies you worked for that you decide to start cashing out.
+And, you might own stock options from institutions you worked for that you decide to start cashing out.

 One primary issue with all of these new sources of income that complicates your life is the taxes.